In today’s blog, I’ll introduce you to some things you should know if you have a personal injury claim and you receive benefits from Medicaid.

-In some cases you can transfer money to a spouse or you might be able to create something called a special needs trust.
+In some cases, you can transfer money to a spouse or you might be able to create something called a special needs trust.
 To gain a true understanding of what each of these tools does and how they might apply to your situation is beyond the scope of this article.
-But it’s important that you understand that you must consider Medicaid early and plan for it if you’re expecting to have a personal injury settlement.
+But you must understand that you must consider Medicaid early and plan for it if you’re expecting to have a personal injury settlement.

 And waiting until you have the money in hand may be too late.

 Summary: Settling a personal injury claim while on Medicaid